 As mentioned above in the Categories of Misconduct section, all Category A violations are investigated and disposed of by the OPC.
 The OPC has a goal to dispose of all Category A violations within 60 days of receipt.
-During FY22, the OPC investigated and disposed of 45 incidents including allegations of employee misconduct that were classified as Category A violations, with an average number of days to dispose at 36 days.
+During FY23, the OPC investigated and disposed of 47incidents including allegations of employee misconduct that were classified as Category A violations, with an average number of 55 days to dispose.
 The table below provides a summary of disposition frequency by day grouping.